OctoPrint/OctoPrint/docs/api/connection.rst

        no preference is available auto detection will be attempted.
      * ``baudrate``: Optional, specific baudrate to connect with.
 If not set the current ``baudratePreference`` will be used, or if no preference is available auto detection will be attempted.
+     * ``printerProfile`` Optional, specific printer profile to use for connection.
+If not set the current default printer profile will be used.
      * ``save``: Optional, whether to save the request's ``port`` and ``baudrate`` settings as new preferences.
 Defaults to ``false`` if not set.
      * ``autoconnect``: Optional, whether to automatically connect to the printer on OctoPrint's startup in the future.